 We monitor our loan portfolio on a regular basis to determine if any increase through provision for loan losses or decrease through a loan loss reversal in our allowance for loan losses is warranted based on our assessment of the probable and estimable losses inherent in our loan portfolio.
-We recorded a net provision for loan losses of \$1.4 million in 2015, \$105 thousand in 2014, and a net loan loss reversal of \$1.3 million in 2013.
-The increase in 2015 is the result of an increase in our specific allowance related to impaired loans, and changes in our expense estimate for the risk of losses in our portfolio.
+We recorded a net loan loss reversal of \$558 thousand in 2016, provision for loan loss of \$1.4 million in 2015, and a provision for loan loss of \$105 thousand in 2014.
+The loan loss reversal in 2016 is primarily due to a large recovery on a previously charged off loan and a decrease in our specific allowance for impaired loans primarily due to paydowns on existing impaired loans.
 The provision reflects the changes in our expense estimate for the risk of losses in our loan portfolio.
 Further discussion of the provision for loan losses can be found in Note 3, "Loans and Allowance for Loan Losses," of the accompanying consolidated financial statements.